lostintransaction/lostintransaction.github.io/_src/posts/2014-03-15-converting-a-bitcoin-public-key-to-a-hex-address.md

 Unfortunately, Racket doesn't have a complete crypto library.
 It does have, however, an [FFI][racketffi] that enables Racket code to directly call C functions.
-Let's first create Racket bindings for two important hashing functions used by Bitcoin, [SHA-256][wiki:sha] and [RIPEMD-160][wiki:ripemd].
+So first we'll create Racket bindings for two important hashing functions used by Bitcoin, [SHA-256][wiki:sha] and [RIPEMD-160][wiki:ripemd].

 [racketffi]: http://docs.racket-lang.org/foreign/index.html "Racket FFI"
 [wiki:sha]: http://en.wikipedia.org/wiki/SHA-2 "Wikipedia: SHA-2"